A Frobenius problem suggested by prime $k$-tuplets (extended version): Introduction

-For example, a \textit{prime triplet} is a sequence of three prime numbers $p_1,p_2,p_3$ such that $p_1<p_2<p_3$ and $p_3-p_1=s(3)=6$.
-In particular, the sequences must be of the form $(p,p+2,p+6)$ or $(p,p+4,p+6)$ (that is, $B_3=\{0,2,6\}$ or $B_3=\{0,4,6\}$).
-Since one of every three consecutive odd numbers is a multiple of three, and therefore not prime (except for three itself), we have that the prime triplets are the closest possible groupings of three prime numbers with the exceptions of $(2,3,5)$ and $(3,5,7)$ (which are not admissible constellations).

 Let us observe that, if we remove the condition on the function $s(k)$, then other admissible constellations are possible.
-For example, we have $(p,p+4)$ (cousin primes), $(p,p+6)$ (sexy primes), $(p,p+6,p+12)$, et cetera.
+For example, we have $(p,p+4)$ (cousin primes), $(p,p+6)$ (sexy primes), $(p,p+6,p+12)$, etcetera.

-Let us also note that we can only obtain a finite number of sequences of $k$ consecutive prime numbers $(p_1,\ldots,p_k)$ such that $p_k-p_1 < s(k)$.
-In contrast, the generalised Hardy-Littlewood conjecture (see \cite{hardy-littlewood, hardy-wright}) implies that, for every admissible set $B_k$, we can obtain infinitely many prime $k$-tuplets.
-In fact, all the current evidences confirm the conjecture for any admissible constellation (whether or not considering the condition on $s(k)$).
+Let us also note that, from the definition, it is easy to see that we can only obtain a finite number of sequences of $k$ consecutive prime numbers $(p_1,\ldots,p_k)$ such that $p_k-p_1 < s(k)$.
+In contrast, the generalized Hardy-Littlewood conjecture (see \cite{hardy-littlewood, hardy-wright}) implies that, for every admissible set $B_k$, we can obtain infinitely many prime $k$-tuplets.
+In fact, all the current evidence confirm the conjecture for any admissible constellation (whether or not considering the condition on $s(k)$).

-On the other hand, let $(a_1,\ldots,a_e)$ be a sequence of positive integers such that $\gcd(a_1,\ldots,a_e)=1$.
+Now, let $(a_1,\ldots,a_e)$ be a sequence of positive integers which satisfies that $\gcd(a_1,\ldots,a_e)=1$.
 Then a classical problem in additive number theory is the Frobenius problem: what is the greatest integer $\mathrm{F}(a_1,\ldots,a_e)$ which is not an element of the set $a_1{\mathbb N}+\ldots+a_e{\mathbb N}$?
 Although this problem is solved for $e=2$ (see \cite{sylvester}), it is well known that it is not possible to find a polynomial formula in order to compute $\mathrm{F}(a_1,\ldots,a_e)$ if $e\geq3$ (see \cite{curtis}).
 Therefore, many efforts have been made to obtain partial results or to develop algorithms to get the answer of this question (see \cite{alfonsin}).

 Among others, the main objective of this work is the search for the solution of the Frobenius problem for prime triplets (Section~\ref{triplets}) and prime quadruplets (Section~\ref{quadruplets}).
 We also comment some results for $k$-tuplets with $k\geq5$ (Section~\ref{tuplets}).
+Moreover, from our computations, we conjecture that the Frobenius number of a $k$-tuplet is always given by a polynomial of degree two.

 In order to achieve our purpose, we use the theory of numerical semigroups (which is closely related with the Frobenius problem) and, in particular, the Ap\'ery set of a numerical semigroup (Section~\ref{ns}).